RaphelRose/Non-Invasive-Neonatal-glucose-monitor-NIR/README.md

 ## Real-Time Monitoring

-The processed glucose values are displayed in real time through the Arduino serial monitor and can be extended to a graphical interface for clinical monitoring applications.
+The processed glucose values are displayed in real time through the Arduino serial monitor.

 ## Results and Validation

-The system was tested using tissue-mimicking phantom models and controlled optical setups.
-Calibration curves and time-series analysis confirmed a measurable relationship between optical signal intensity and glucose levels.
-Validation experiments were conducted on adult volunteers and phantom models only to ensure ethical compliance.
+The developed prototype was evaluated using controlled optical setups and experimental trials conducted on adult volunteers rather than neonates.
+Calibration curves and time-series signal analysis demonstrated a measurable relationship between optical signal intensity and glucose levels.
+This approach ensured safe preliminary validation of the system while avoiding direct testing on neonatal subjects during the initial development stage.

 ## Hardware Components